126.96.36.199. Impact Assessment Primer 1

 - Analyzing and interpreting results.

-- Monitoring PSD programs and its relationship to impact assessment.
+- Monitoring PSD programs and their relationship to impact assessment.

 - Identifying learning resources for impact assessment.